TejasSingh-CS/magento-auto-test/README.md

 ### Project Structure
 cypress/: This is the root directory for all Cypress-related files and folders.

-#### cypress/e2e/: Contains test files that perform automation tests.
+#### cypress/e2e/: Contains test files organized by feature (e.g., `login` and `signUp`).
-* amazonTests/amazonCase.spec.cy.js: This file includes test cases specific to Amazon's website or features.
-* backendTests/restAPICases.spec.cy.js: This file contains API testing cases for backend services.

-#### cypress/fixtures/: Stores test data in JSON format, which can be used in your tests.
-* product_data.json: Holds data related to products used in frontend tests, especially from amazonCase.spec.cy.js.
-* credentials.json: Stores credentials or any sensitive data needed for tests.

-#### cypress/pageObjects/: Contains page object files, which follow the Page Object Model design pattern.
-* AmazonSearchPage.js: Contains methods and selectors for interacting with the Amazon search page.
-* ProductPage.js: Contains methods and selectors for interacting with the product detail page.

-#### cypress/reports/: This folder holds the generated reports.
-* html/: Contains HTML reports generated from test runs.
+ **login**:
+    - `loginSteps.js`: Step definitions for the login BDD scenarios in `login.feature`.
+  - **signUp**:
+    - `signUpSteps.js`: Step definitions for the sign-up BDD scenarios in `signUp.feature`.
+  - **login.feature**: Contains BDD scenarios for testing the login flow.
+  - **signUp.feature**: Contains BDD scenarios for testing the sign-up flow.

+#### cypress/fixtures/: Contains JSON files with test data.
+  - `credentials.json`: Stores user credentials and other reusable test data.

 #### cypress/support/: Includes support files and helper functions.
+- **page_objects**: Houses page object files, each encapsulating functions for interacting with a specific page.
+    - `LoginPage.js`: Contains methods to interact with elements on the login page.
+    - `SignUpPage.js`: Contains methods to interact with elements on the sign-up page.
-* commands.js: Defines custom commands that can be used across test files.
+  - `commands.js`: Defines custom Cypress commands that can be reused across tests.
-* e2e.js: Contains global configuration and behavior for Cypress, such as hooks or custom setups.

 #### node_modules/: Contains all the project’s npm dependencies.